corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/operating/monitoring-and-logging/opentelemetry.md

 There are two ways to make the OpenTelemetry SDK available to the Corda node:

-* Include the `corda-opentelemetry-driver` into the drivers directory of the Corda node.
+* Add the file `corda-opentelemetry-driver-%VERSION%.jar` to the `drivers` directory of the Corda node.
 * Start the Corda node with an OpenTelemetry Java agent installed.

 ## Using the OpenTelemetry driver